 What's Behind the Behavior?

-It’s hard for us parents to understand that our kids generally aren’t messing up on purpose!
+It's hard for us parents to understand that, in general, our kids aren't messing up on purpose!

 This is why piling on punishments doesn't work to change behaviors.
 We often hear from parents, “I just don't know what to do anymore.
 There's nothing left for me to take away, and my son/daughter doesn't seem to care at all!”
 When a kid is struggling to get his brain to respond the way he knows he SHOULD, constant disapproval just adds insult to injury.